strongloop/loopback-example-access-control/README.md

 Each user type has permission to perform tasks based on their role and the application's ACL (access control list) entries.

+## MySQL

+This example has been modified for MySQL storage purpose.
+It creates database structure in local mysql server and loads test data after the node run command (node .)

+You need to create MySQL database first with the settings written in server/datasources.json

 ## Prerequisites

 ### Tutorials